zeromind-xyz/how-to-get-interviews/rules-of-the-game/how-companies-hire.md

 Therefore, fundamentally, convincing a company to hire you is all about demonstrating your ability to create value.

-I think it's incredibly interesting to be in this position if you ask me.

 Generally, when you apply to an open role at a company, you go through the following steps:
 1. Added the the Applicant Tracking System (ATS).
 2. Screened by a recruiter.